sodadata/docs/soda/new-documentation.md

 <br />

+#### April 25, 2022

+* Updated the [Soda product overview]({% link soda/product-overview.md %}) with a more thorough explanation of the product suite and how the parts work together to establish and maintain data reliability.

 #### April 22, 2022

 * Replaced the quick start tutorials for Soda SQL and Soda Cloud with two new tutorials: